rokabytedev/noejicom/noeji_tos/noeji_app_tos/terms_of_service.md

 SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OF CERTAIN WARRANTIES OR THE LIMITATION OR EXCLUSION OF LIABILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
 ACCORDINGLY, SOME OF THE ABOVE LIMITATIONS MAY NOT APPLY TO YOU.

+These limitations are subject to any non-excludable liability under applicable local law, as further detailed in Section 22 (Jurisdiction-Specific Terms).

 ## 15. Indemnification
 You agree to defend, indemnify, and hold harmless RokaByte LLC and its affiliates, directors, officers, employees, and agents from and against any and all claims, damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to attorney's fees) arising from: (a) your use of and access to the Service; (b) your violation of any term of these Terms; (c) your violation of any third-party right, including without limitation any copyright, property, or privacy right; (d) any claim that your User Content caused damage to a third party or infringed any third party's intellectual property rights; or (e) your use of AI-Generated Content in violation of these Terms or applicable law.
 This defense and indemnification obligation will survive these Terms and your use of the Service.